How Often Should Baby Be Moving?

 Not feeling 10 movements in an hour doesn’t necessarily mean something is wrong.
 Baby might simply be sleeping, or he might be positioned in a way that you can’t feel him moving.
-But a lack of movement can indicate a problem that could lead to stillbirth, so your doctor will want to run some extra tests to check the health of baby — probably listening to his or her heartbeat with a Doppler stethoscope and maybe an ultrasound or non-stress test.
+But a lack of movement can indicate a problem that could lead to stillbirth, so your doctor will want to run some extra tests to check the health of baby, probably by listening to his or her heartbeat with a Doppler stethoscope and maybe an ultrasound or non-stress test.